Differential treatment of specific nationalities in the procedure

 Asylum applications of Afghan nationals in Germany

-In 2023, the protection rate for Afghan nationals stayed at a high of 98.7% compared to 99.3 % in 2022.[55]
-Prior to the takeover of Taliban it more than doubled.
-It was 42.9% in 2021 and 36.6% in 2020.[56]
-Most Afghan nationals were given either humanitarian protection in the form of a national removal ban (50.3%) or 43.8% of applicants were given refugee status.
 As of mid-August 2021, the BAMF de-prioritised decisions on asylum applications from Afghanistan due to the uncertain situation in the country except for cases in which international protection can be granted according to the guidelines in place or where the situation in Afghanistan was irrelevant for the decision.
-The government further declared that decisions continued to be taken on an individual, case-by-case basis.[57]
-As a result, the number of pending applications by Afghan nationals rose considerably compared to 2020, to 27,846 at the end of 2021 (2020: 6,101).The BAMF resumed decisions concerning Afghan nationals in December 2021,[58] prioritising cases which involve several persons (as opposed to individual applications) and vulnerable applicants.[59]
-At the end of 2023, the number of pending cases was still high with 39,000 undecided cases (among which 37,566 first-time and 1,434 subsequent applications).
-2023 also saw a relatively high number of decisions on subsequent applications from Afghan nationals (4,622), which in most cases led to the granting of some form of protection (see Subsequent applications).
+The government further declared that decisions continued to be taken on an individual, case-by-case basis.[74]
+As a result, the number of pending applications by Afghan nationals rose considerably compared to 2020, to 27,846 at the end of 2021 (2020: 6,101).The BAMF resumed decisions concerning Afghan nationals in December 2021,[75] prioritising cases which involve several persons (as opposed to individual applications) and vulnerable applicants.[76]
+At the end of 2024, the number of pending asylum cases for Afghan nationals in Germany stood at 38,940, comprising 36,553 first-time applications and 1,387 subsequent applications.[77]
+This reflects a slight reduction compared to the end of 2023, when there were 39,000 pending cases (37,566 first-time and 1,434 subsequent applications).[78]
+The backlog decreased primarily due to a high number of decisions issued in 2024, outpacing the number of new applications received (see Subsequent applications).

 Removals

-In principle, Germany has enacted removals of Afghan nationals with no legal right to stay since at least 2008.[63]
-From December 2016 onwards, following the conclusion of the ‘Joint Way Forward’ between the EU and Afghanistan, Germany started using charter flights for removals to Afghanistan.[64]
-With the outbreak of Covid-19, the Federal Ministry of the Interior and Community stopped forced removals to Afghanistan on 27 March 2020, since the Afghan authorities refused to take back Afghan nationals in light of the pandemic.[65]
-Removals started again after the first wave however, with one charter flight departing from Germany on 16 December 2020.[66]
-In total, 137 persons were forcibly removed to Afghanistan in 2020;[67] and 167 were removed in 2021, with the last charter flight departing from Germany on 6 July 2021.[68]
+In principle, Germany has enacted removals of Afghan nationals with no legal right to stay since at least 2008.[85]
+From December 2016 onwards, following the conclusion of the ‘Joint Way Forward’ between the EU and Afghanistan, Germany started using charter flights for removals to Afghanistan.[86]
+With the outbreak of Covid-19, the Federal Ministry of the Interior and Community stopped forced removals to Afghanistan on 27 March 2020, since the Afghan authorities refused to take back Afghan nationals in light of the pandemic.[87]
+Removals started again after the first wave however, with one charter flight departing from Germany on 16 December 2020.[88]
+In total, 137 persons were forcibly removed to Afghanistan in 2020;[89] and 167 were removed in 2021, with the last charter flight departing from Germany on 6 July 2021.[90]
 Since August 2021, Germany has halted removals to Afghanistan.
-[69] In the first half of 2023, 659 Afghan nationals were removed from Germany but no removal to Afghanistan took place in 2023.[70]
-Persons without a protection status regularly receive a toleration (Duldung).
+[91] In the first half of 2023, 659 Afghan nationals were removed from Germany but no removal to Afghanistan took place in 2023.[92]
+However, [93]Persons without a protection status regularly receive a toleration status (Duldung).

 Iran